 - What obstacles are there where the ramp needs to go?

 What is the Barrier?
-How to Define the Rise and ADA Ramp Slope of a Wheelchair Ramp?
+How to Define the Rise and ADA Ramp Slope?

 The question we get asked most is, “What is the shortest and cheapest ramp I can get?”
 The recommended rise to ADA ramp slope ratio is 1:12.
 This means that for every 1 inch of rise, 12 inches of ramp are required.
 Or, for every 1 inch of rise, you need 1 foot of ramp.
 For example, if the steps to an entryway is 24 inches high, you will need a ramp that is at least 24 feet long.

-The rise will determine the ADA ramp slope at which the wheelchair ramp will need to be installed.
+The rise will determine the ADA ramp slope at which the ramp will need to be installed.
 The slope is the angle of the ramp on which a person will move.
 This defines safety and ease of use.
 A steep ramp is actually more difficult for a person using a cane or walker or a manual wheelchair.
 Going down a steep ramp is dangerous with a cane or walker or manual wheelchair because stopping becomes a problem.
 A power scooter or power wheelchair can climb up a steeper ramp and has automatic brakes for safety as you go down the ramp.

 Types of Wheelchair Ramps: